 Beautiful accommodation in Oslo

 For beautiful accommodation in Oslo look no further than the Grand Hotel.
 The hotel is a mix of old world charm with modern elegance.
 It is considered one of Oslo’s most well known and prestigious hotels.
-The hotel has been opened for over 145 years, having first opened its doors in 1874.
+The hotel first opened its doors in 1874.

 Located on Karl Johans gate, Oslo’s main street it’s a short stroll, from The Royal Palace.
 It is also just over a kilometre from the Oslo Opera House.
 This means the Grand Hotel is perfectly situated in central Oslo.